Admission requirements for direct entry into the BHSc honours program (on-campus or online)

 - Completed (or be completing) a secondary school diploma or stated equivalent

-- A minimum 80% grade in 4U English (or equivalent)
+- A minimum 80% grade in ENG4U (or French equivalent)

 - A minimum cumulative average of 75%

 - Have not currently enrolled in another post-secondary program

 New for admission to the on-campus BHSc program for Fall 2021: completion of the Supplementary Essay (SE) is mandatory for admission.
 The SE will be available through SOLUS in November, after you have submitted your application through OUAC.

 Have a question?
 Our advisors are here to help.